cognitive-space/graphene-luna/README.md

 # Graphene Luna

 Graphene Luna is a websocket backend for GraphQL subscriptions in Django with Graphene.
 It does not require Django Channels.
-It implements the [subscriptions-transport-ws](https://github.com/apollographql/subscriptions-transport-ws) protocol.
+Luna implements the [subscriptions-transport-ws](https://github.com/apollographql/subscriptions-transport-ws) protocol.

 ## Why Luna